What Does The L Mean In A Car? [Gearshift!]

-What does the L mean in a car with automatic transmission?
 The L on a gear shift of a car’s gearshift with an automatic transmission system stands for low gear.
 Depending on the car, the low gear locks the car into 2nd gear and 1st gear, or automatic switching between the two.
 The low gear is generally for lower speeds and it is also useful for uphill driving or when you are driving down a steep hill so that your car does not shift to the higher gears as it usually happens when you set the gear to “D” position.
 With the low gear “L” setting on a gear shift, your car can get more power and greater force is available to the wheels to drive uphill, and maintain speed and momentum.
-So, low gear is the best for stopping and high gear is better for going fast.

 What Does a Car’s Transmission Do?